chicks-net/life-graphs/Dash/README.md

 ------
 ![fitbit!](fitbit_chicks.png)

-Fitbit stats are currently downloaded by a human so expect heinous latency.
+:information_source: Fitbit stats are currently downloaded by a human so expect heinous latency. :satellite:
 Everything else is updated daily by reliable machines.

 distributed.net